ElChache/VCorp-State/README.md

 # VCorpState

-VCorp State Management Platform - A document transformation pipeline using AI agents.
+VCorp State Management Platform - A document transformation pipeline with real-time graph visualization.

-## Quick Start
+## 🚀 Quick Start

 Run the entire stack with one command: